Trump's next $100 billion tariff dilemma: hit Wal-Mart or Apple Store?

 U.S. supply chains would also be hurt as many consumer electronics products depend on the export of American semiconductors, software and other inputs to China for assembly before being imported back to the United States.

-U.S. allies South Korea, Japan and Taiwan also supply cellphone parts for companies like Apple Inc, including displays, cameras and fingerprint scanners, and would feel the impact.
+U.S. allies South Korea, Japan and Taiwan also supply cellphone parts for companies like Apple Inc <AAPL.O>, including displays, cameras and fingerprint scanners, and would feel the impact.

 "You end up shooting yourself in the foot, shooting your allies in the foot, and maybe you wound China’s big toe," said Chad Bown, a senior fellow at the Peterson Institute for International Economics.